ymnavfka/telegram_weather_bot/README.md

 # telegram_weather_bot
-This bot made for my collage practice.
+This bot is made for my collage practice.